Follow your passion to a rewarding career.

 Love biology, biotechnology, and other applied sciences?
 Always enjoyed helping plants grow?
 Most of our graduates build rewarding careers in one of the following traditional horticulture positions:

-- Landscape Designer / Landscape Construction Worker / Landscape Architect
+- Landscape Designer / Landscape Contractor / Landscape Architect

 - Farmer / Farm Management / Grower / Plant Producer